SwaksharDeb/Real-Time-Rehabilitation-Interface-with-kinecv2/README.md

 # Real-Time-Rehabilitation
-Real time rehabilitation software with kinect v2.
+Real time rehabilitation assessment with kinect v2.
 We implement the spatio temporal graph convolutional neural network for rehabilitation exercise assessment according to the following paper:  S. Deb, M. F. Islam, S. Rahman and S. Rahman, "[Graph Convolutional Networks for Assessment of Physical Rehabilitation Exercises](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9709340)," in IEEE Transactions on Neural Systems and Rehabilitation Engineering, vol. 30, pp. 410-419, 2022, doi: 10.1109/TNSRE.2022.3150392.

 # How to run this code
 First and foremost you need the Microsoft Kinect v2 and install the associated dependencies.
 After that follow these steps: